kiraistakenlol/epunch/README.md

 ### Real-time Features

-The application uses WebSocket connections for real-time updates:
+The application uses WebSocket connections for real-time updates across all loyalty product types:

-* **Live punch updates:** Users see punch additions immediately without page refresh
+* **Live Activity Updates:** Users see all loyalty interactions immediately without page refresh
-* **Card completion notifications:** Real-time alerts when cards are completed
-* **Reward redemption updates:** Instant feedback when rewards are claimed
+  - Punch additions and card completions
+  - Bundle creation, usage, and quantity changes
+  - Discount applications and savings tracking *(coming soon)*
+* **Instant Notifications:** Real-time alerts for all product milestones and redemptions
-* **Animation system:** Coordinated animations for punch additions and card completions
+* **Animation System:** Coordinated animations for all loyalty product interactions and completions
+* **Multi-Product Sync:** Changes to any loyalty product instantly sync across user and merchant apps

 ### Animation System

-The application includes a sophisticated animation system for enhanced user experience:
+The application includes a sophisticated animation system for enhanced user experience across all loyalty products:

+* **Universal Product Animations:** Consistent animation patterns for punch cards, bundles, and discount cards
-* **Sequence-based animations:** Complex animation flows defined as step sequences
+* **Sequence-based flows:** Complex animation flows defined as step sequences for product interactions
-* **Event-driven progression:** Animations can wait for user interactions
+* **Event-driven progression:** Animations can wait for user interactions and respond to real-time updates
-* **Global components:** Alerts and overlays work across the entire application
+* **Global components:** Alerts and overlays work across the entire application for all product types
-* **State management:** Separate Redux slices for animation execution and UI state
+* **State management:** Separate Redux slices for animation execution and UI state management

 See `ANIMATION_FLOW.md` for detailed documentation of the animation architecture.